 - Great Lakes Task Force: Congresswoman Slaughter is co-chair of the bipartisan Great Lakes Task Force.
 The task force advocates for policies and programs that restore and clean up the Great Lakes.
 In addition, the group also exercises agency oversight and advances laws and funding to benefit the Great Lakes.
 Congresswoman Slaughter is committed to working with all stakeholders to protect the Great Lakes.

 - Dredging and Maintenance: Congresswoman Slaughter has worked tirelessly to ensure that the Port of Rochester and the Irondequoit Bay are properly maintained so that Rochester remains open for business.
 She recognizes that an important part of harbor maintenance is deepening channels by removing mud through the process of dredging.
-She has also vociferously advocated for Rochester’s dredging operations, and in 2013 secured $1.2 million for the Port of Rochester and $410,000 for the Irondequoit Bay to be dredged in 2014.
+She has also advocated for Rochester’s dredging operations, and in 2015 secured $2.32 million for the Port of Rochester to be dredged in 2016 and 2017.
+Slaughter has secured more than $5 million since 2013 for dredging Rochester’s port, which ships and receives an average of 95,000 tons of material each year.
+Commodities that pass through the port generate more than $6 million in local salaries annually.

 - Great Lakes Navigation System Sustainability Act: In the 113th Congress, Congresswoman Slaughter co-introduced the Great Lakes Navigation System Sustainability Act to ensure adequate funding for projects in the Great Lakes.
 By recognizing all of the individually authorized commercial and recreational navigation projects as a single entity, it is more likely they will receive proper funding.
 Language from this legislation was included in the final Water Resources Reform and Development Act that was signed into law in 2014.